M.O. (album)

 M.O. is the seventh studio album by American rapper Nelly.
-Republic Records released the album on September 30, 2013, as the follow-up to his sixth album, 5.0 (2010).
-Its lead single, "Hey Porsche", was released on February 19, 2013, and peaked at number 42 on the US Billboard Hot 100.
-"Get Like Me", featuring Nicki Minaj and Pharrell Williams, premiered online on June 18, 2013, and was released on July 2, 2013 as the album's second single.
-The album features guest appearances from Nicki Minaj, Pharrell, Future, T.I., Daley, 2 Chainz, Trey Songz, Fabolous, Wiz Khalifa, Florida Georgia Line, Nelly Furtado and Yo Gotti.
+It was released through Republic Records on September 30, 2013.
+A follow-up to his sixth album, 5.0 (2010), the album features guest appearances from Nicki Minaj, Pharrell Williams, Future, T.I., Daley, 2 Chainz, Trey Songz, Fabolous, Wiz Khalifa, Florida Georgia Line, Nelly Furtado and Yo Gotti.
+The title reflects both Nelly's Midwest roots and his personal nickname, which he found was symbolizing his identity and longevity in hip-hop.